- New products

 • Super-clock output: BNC, 50 ohm impedance, 22.5792MHz or 24.576MHz

 User Configurable Functionality

 • DSD to LPCM output sampling rate: 88.2kHz / 176.4kHz

 • DSD to LPCM output bit depth settings: 16 / 24bit

 • PCM and DSD output level matching enable / disable

-• dedicated DSD 4.0 down-mix enable / disable
+• Multichannel down-mix enable / disable individual channels

 • DoP v1 output encoding enable / disable

-• Adjustable output gain (volume) with 1dB step
+• Adjustable output gain (volume) with 0.5dB step for each channel

 HDMI and Audio Monitoring & System Diagnostics